6 Ways Field Service is Accelerating Change Among Top-Performing Companies

-As part of Solutions Review’s Expert Insights Series—a collection of contributed articles written by industry experts in enterprise software categories—Carmen Williams, the Chief Evolution Officer at Zuper, outlines six ways that field service can accelerate change in top companies.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Carmen Williams, the Chief Evolution Officer at Zuper, outlines six ways that field service can accelerate change in top companies.

 Competitors look for an edge, but leaders look around the corner.
 There are no recipes, blueprints, or guidelines for success—just foresight and hindsight.
 Particular struggles are ubiquitous at the moment (talent retention, inflation concerns, supply shortages), while others vary by industry.
 Yet when you stack up top-performing companies across different sectors, patterns emerge.
 Why are some able to maintain growth during challenging times while others flounder?

 The answer might be found in one of the oldest fundamentals of business.
 Service.
 More specifically, field service.
 According to recent figures, the global field service management industry generated $5.2 billion in 2021 and is estimated to reach $29.9 billion by 2031.
 It’s a hot “field” among the industries that emerged stronger from the pandemic.
 Forced to adjust to strict safety protocols and guidance for in-person visits, the field service management (FSM) industry used that time to update old-fashioned techniques, address environmental concerns, and adopt innovations like the Internet of Things (IoT) and the integration of Artificial Intelligence (AI), Augmented Reality (AR), and Virtual Reality (VR).